razorlabsorg/wallet-kit-docs/docs/Hooks/useSuiAccountBalance.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# useAccountBalance
+# useSuiAccountBalance

 ## Introduction

 You can get the balance of the current account under the selected network.
-The useAccountBalance will return the current account's balance, loading status, error object.
+The useSuiAccountBalance will return the current account's balance, loading status, error object.
 When fetching the banlance data, loading will set to true, otherwise false.
 If fetch failed, error will be an Error object instance and shows why fetch failed.

 :::tip
 If error is not null, it means fetch balance failed.
 In this case, the balance will set to be 0.